-To show how this occurs, we calculated the average interface pricing component associated with selected individual M2M constraints.
+To show how this occurs, our study from 2019 evaluated average interface pricing component associated with selected individual M2M constraints.
 These coordinated constraints had congestion values exceeding \$1 million between June 2018 and May 2019.
-Figure A131 shows the congestion component calculated by both SPP and MISO for each constraint, separately showing MISO constraints and SPP constraints.
+Figure A137 shows the congestion component calculated by both SPP and MISO for each constraint, separately showing MISO constraints and SPP constraints.
 The congestion payments are displayed as the settlement of an export transaction from MISO to SPP.
 A negative value indicates that the participant would be charged the corresponding amount; whereas a positive value indicates that the participant would be paid for congestion relief.

-Figure A131: Constraint-Specific Interface Congestion Prices
+Figure A137: Constraint-Specific Interface Congestion Prices